Zhangjt9317/Deribit_Datapull/README.md

 ## Ticker

-the `public/ticker` is a real-time request that can be made multiple times
+the `public/ticker` is a real-time request that can be made multiple times, so you can use the ticker method instead of main, run

+`python ticker.py`

+to start recording for ticker data every 3 seconds.
+Data will be downloaded into the `Data/ticker` folder